Everything You Need to Know About NJ Trespassing Charges, Potential Penalties and Building A Legal Defense

 Prior to becoming defense attorneys, the lawyers of the Law Offices of Jonathan F. Marshall spent decades as prosecutors and public defenders in municipal and county courtrooms across New Jersey.
 We understand the law and how trespass charges can be fought so they are eventually dismissed and your record remains clean of criminal convictions.

-Our attorneys, who work out of nine offices across the state, also have the relationships with local prosecutors needed to make negotiations for downgraded or dismissed charges work out.
+Our attorneys, who work out of more than ten offices across the state, also have the relationships with local prosecutors needed to make negotiations for downgraded or dismissed charges work out.

 Call or fill out our online form now to set up a free legal consultation with an experienced New Jersey criminal defense attorney from the Law Offices of Jonathan F. Marshall.
 Get answers to your questions and guidance for how to protect yourself from potentially severe consequences of a misstep that led to trespassing charges.